Campus of Michigan Technological University: Campuses and buildings

-A small campus near New Delhi, India, opened in 2003.

 In addition, the offices of the Michigan Tech Fund are located in the Citizens Bank Building in Hancock.
 Other office areas are at the UPPCO building in Houghton.

 Faculty are involved in several distance education programs, with clients such as General Motors.

 The Portage Lake Golf Course opened for play in April 1902.
 In 1945 the members could no longer support the needs of the course and sold it to Michigan Tech for the amount of one dollar.
 Since then many different improvements have been made such as the addition of another nine holes in 1969.
 Then in 1984 the new clubhouse was constructed in place of the original clubhouse.
 In 1996 a sprinkler system was installed to modernize the course and keep it playable.
 The Portage Lake Golf Course is located only a few miles from the Michigan Tech campus on US-41.

 Academic buildings

+Academic Office Building

+The Academic Office Building (AOB), was built in 1908 and is one of the oldest buildings on campus.
+It used to house the library, administrative offices, and mineral museum back when Tech was still the Michigan College of Mines.
+It now houses the Department of Social Sciences and School of Business and Economics.